Home > PC Assembly

-The Cooler Master N200 case for our Intel build example (which I'll just refer to as "Build A" from now on for simplicity) did need the screwdriver to open up:
+The Cooler Master N200 case for our Intel build example did need the screwdriver to open up:

-For our AMD build example ("Build B" from now on) using the DeepCool Matrexx 30 case, it can be opened up without the screwdriver by simply undoing the thumbscrews by hand:
+For our AMD build example using the DeepCool Matrexx 30 case, it can be opened up without the screwdriver by simply undoing the thumbscrews by hand:

 Once you've removed the screws on each of the 4 corners of the case, the panel should simply slide off.
 If it's a glass panel like the one pictured above for our DeepCool Matrexx 30, be careful with it and make sure to place your case on its side before undoing the screws so that it doesn't accidentally fall off (and once removed gently place the glass panel somewhere safe where it won't get scratched or marked).

 So now that's your case opened up; yup, told you we're keeping it real basic here so nobody gets left behind.
 Not even your Grandma, who may very well be in on the tangible Half Life Alyx hype of late and be assembling a high end gaming PC build to get in on the action (respect, but I think she'll have a heart attack when that first headcrab pounces right at your face in freakin' VR).